fission/docs.fission.io/docs/content/usage/executor.en.md

 ### Newdeploy (New-deployment executor)

-Newdeploy provides autoscaling and min/max scale setting for functions, allow a functions to handle spikes in workloads.
+Newdeploy provides autoscaling and min/max scale setting for functions, and allow a function to handle spikes in workloads.
-To create a function with newdeploy, you have to set executor type explicitly.
+To create a function with newdeploy, you have to set executor type to `newdeploy` explicitly.

 ```bash
 $ fission fn create --name foobar --env nodejs --code hello.js --executortype newdeploy